 - Find the right time and place to have the conversation in private.

-- Use “I” statements and focus on your concerns and behaviors that you have personally witnessed.
+- Use “I” statements and focus on your concerns and the behaviors you have personally witnessed.

 - Be calm, firm, and honest while sticking to the facts.